Carla Wettig

 Enhance!
 And then I can see the "perp." [laughter]

-I HAVE NO IDEA HOW I'M GONNA TRANSCRIBE "BBBRRR BEEPBEEPBEEP BOOBOOP BBRBRRR." [laughs]
+I HAVE NO IDEA HOW I’M GONNA TRANSCRIBE “BBBRRR BEEPBEEPBEEP BOOBOOP BBRBRRR.” [laughs] SO HOW DID YOU GET THAT JOB AT THE NIH?

-I did some research while I was at Cornell to figure out where I could do Neurolinguistic work.
+I did some research while I was at Cornell to figure out where I could do neurolinguistic work.
 There are only certain states and schools and research facilities that have fMRI machines used for this type of work.
-I saw that the NIH has a Post-baccalaureate Program for people between college and grad school and I applied online.
-It was like two or three months later until I heard anything.
+I got a phone call from someone in the lab and did a phone interview since I was in Louisville and NIH is in Rockville, Maryland.
+I aced the interview because I got it like that. [laughter] Meaning, I faked my way through it, again. [laughter]

-Well, it was a lot like a summer internship; it just lasted longer (almost 2 years).
-And it wasn't as glamorous as it may sound.
-The study I was doing was checking for the area of brain activation in Aphasic patients when we show them animate vs. inanimate objects on a screen, while they're in the fMRI.
+Well, it was a lot like a summer internship, it just lasted longer – almost 2 years.
+It wasn’t as glamorous as it may sound.
+The study I was doing was checking for the area of brain activation in Aphasic patients when we showed them animate vs. inanimate objects on a screen while they’re in the fMRI.
+Basically all I did was working with these images.
 So I spent the majority of my time fixing up these images in Corel Draw.
-I was able to scan a couple people in the fMRI, which is why I was there.
-But in the end I learned that maybe that type of job wasn't for me.
-Especially since I quit to work full time at a bourbon bar in Georgetown (DC proper).

 OKAY, SO I KNOW YOU DON'T WEAR THE GLASSES WITH RED FRAMES ANYMORE, BUT I HAVE A QUESTION ABOUT THEM.